What is Reality?

 Some people say that it's theoretically possible to go back in time by reversing entropy on a small scale.
 Going back in time is impossible because change is sequential, not a sequence, so it's not possible to move back / forward in the sequence.
 Also, in order to revert to a previous state, a new state change is required, which means that a trace would be created, which means that the Universe would not really be as it was in that previous state, so it doesn't really "go back in time" even if a state reverts.
 In physics, reverting entropy on a small scale requires increasing the entropy outside that small context.

 Did time start at the Big Bang?
 This is imprecise language.
 The Universe has no fundamental property called time.
-Time is change, so what you really want to know is if there was any change before the Big Bang.
-It may have been, but since the Universe doesn't contain a trace of a state from before the Big Bang, people can't say if there was anything before the Big Bang.
+Time is change, so what you really want to know is if there was any change before the Big Bang (as a previous state in the progression).
+There may have been, but since the Universe doesn't contain a trace of a state from before the Big Bang, people can't say if there was anything before the Big Bang.
 So, in this Universe change / time did start at the Big Bang, but in other Universes it didn't.
+You also have to consider whether space started with the Big Bang.
+If it did, then there was no location before the Big Bang where change could be observed, so it's impossible to say that time existed even for an observer external to this Universe (since externality would require space).

 What does it mean that time slows down the closer you get to the event horizon of a black hole?
 It means that change in a quantum's internal frame of reference slows down until it stops at the event horizon, point when, from far away from the black hole, the quantum appears to have vanished because the lack of change means that no photons are emitted.

-Inside the quantum, change happens normally (so time appears to pass normally), even though it actually happens slower relative to another frame of reference, because all the change in the internal frame of reference has the same cadence, so both a clock and an internal observer's perception have the same cadence, so the observer sees the clock progressing as usual, in the same number of state changes.
-The quantum continues to change in its external frame of reference, so it continues to move according to its speed of movement in space, and it also continues to have mass.
+Inside the quantum, change appears to happen normally, so time appears to pass normally, because all the changes in the internal frame of reference have (nearly) the same time-cadence, so both a clock and an internal observer's perception have the same time-cadence, so the observer sees the clock progressing as usual, in the same number of state changes.
+The quantum continues to change in its external frame of reference, so it continues to move according to its velocity, and it also continues to have mass.

 If Alice is near a black hole, while Bob is far away, Alice sees Bob act much faster than if they were next to each other.
 Why is this?
 Because the change in Bob's frame of reference is faster than the change in Alice's frame of reference, so, for example, the traces of Bob are created faster than they are for Alice, so Bob's actions appear to Alice like a sped up movie.